hapax/hapax.github.io/assets/teaching.md

 ### Shrubbification

-Of course, I'm not really talking about hiking; I'm talking about *maths*.
+I hope the analogy to maths education, and its traditional shortcomings, is clear.
-In this slightly tortured analogy, walking is the ability to manipulate symbols, to follow rules, to find your way around a formal structure.
+Walking is the ability to manipulate symbols, to follow rules, to find your way around a formal structure.
 Some people are naturally drawn to playing with symbols, some people aren't.